A New Season at Whitehall Baptist Church

 “When I got here, the church had about 17 active members,” Brian said.
 “But those members were open and available and ready to look at being revitalized from the bare bones.”

-Since January, the church has already seen significant growth, nearly tripling to more than 50 members in just a few months through prayer, outreach and fellowship.
+Since January, the church has already seen significant growth, nearly tripling to more than 50 members in just a few months through prayer, outreach, and fellowship.

-Pastors and ministry leaders from across the region participated in the service, including BCM/D Church Strengthening Director Jeremy Dickson and Pastor Colin Pugh of Clinton Baptist Church, who served as emcee.
+Family, friends, other pastors, and ministry leaders joined the congregation in welcoming Brian and Tammy at their installation service in February.
+Despite snow in the forecast, the church was filled to overflowing.
+Baptist Convention of Maryland/Delaware Church Strengthening Director Jeremy Dickson brought greetings from the BCM/D, and Pastor Colin Pugh of Clinton Baptist Church served as the emcee.
 Joshua Bleeker, one of Brian’s professors at Dallas Theological Seminary, flew in from Nebraska to bring greetings, and Brian’s family traveled from North Carolina.
 Bucas Sterling shared the sermon.

 Bucas Sterling, the pastor of Kettering Baptist Church, shared the message at the installation of Brian Bailey.